 What is Portfolio Investment?

-Managing your investment portfolio could be cumbersome sometimes as you cannot frequently check the performance, whereas the professionals do it regularly using their extensive knowledge about the market.
+Managing your investment portfolio could be cumbersome sometimes as you cannot frequently check the performance.
+In contrast, the professionals regularly use their extensive knowledge about the market.
 Some of the best investment portfolios include shares of companies across the sectors to diversify the portfolio and make it less prone to risks.

 Benefits and Drawbacks of Portfolio Investment